OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Array

-Channels which record individual measured values contain a dataset with the name `data`, this dataset is mandatory.
-Single values are stored in this dataset as a 1D array, the length of this array (or list) is not limited.
+Channels which record individual measured values contain a data set with the name `data`, this data set is mandatory.
+Single values are stored in this data set as a 1D array, the length of this array (or list) is not limited.

 The possible data types are defined in chapter [\ref{primitive-and-extended-data-types} Primitiv and extended data types](#primitive-and-extended-data-types)